JACoW-org/docs-IPAC/docs/InvitedOrals/SPCreview-s.md

 The six different cases are as follow:

-1. [proposed track is appropriate, abstract to be proposed as oral presentation](#1-proposed-track-is-appropriate-abstract-to-be-proposed-as-oral-presentation): the reviewer will only assign a priority to the abstract;
+1. [proposed track is appropriate, abstract to be proposed as invited oral presentation](#1-proposed-track-is-appropriate-abstract-to-be-proposed-as-invited-oral-presentation): the reviewer will only assign a priority to the abstract;

-2. [proposed track is **not** appropriate, abstract should be left as poster presentation](#2-proposed-track-is-not-appropriate-abstract-should-be-left-as-poster-presentation): the reviewer will only propose a track change;
+2. [proposed track is **not** appropriate, abstract is not to be proposed for invited oral presentation](#2-proposed-track-is-not-appropriate-abstract-is-not-to-be-proposed-for-invited-oral-presentation): the reviewer will only propose a track change;

-3. [proposed track is **not** appropriate, abstract to be proposed as oral presentation](#3-proposed-track-is-not-appropriate-abstract-to-be-proposed-as-oral-presentation): the reviewer will assign a priority to the abstract **and** propose a track change;
+3. [proposed track is **not** appropriate, abstract to be proposed as invited oral presentation](#3-proposed-track-is-not-appropriate-abstract-to-be-proposed-as-invited-oral-presentation): the reviewer will assign a priority to the abstract **and** propose a track change;

-4. [proposed track is appropriate, abstract should be left as poster presentation](#4-proposed-track-is-appropriate-abstract-should-be-accepted-as-poster-presentation-leaving-a-comment-optional): the reviewer leave the abstract as it is.
+4. [proposed track is appropriate, abstract is not to be proposed for invited oral presentation](#4-proposed-track-is-appropriate-abstract-is-not-to-be-proposed-for-invited-oral-presentation-leaving-a-comment-optional): the reviewer leave the abstract as it is.
 An optional comment can be left;

 5. [the abstract is not appropriate for some reasons](#5-the-abstract-is-not-appropriate-for-some-reasons): the reviewer will ask the abstract to be rejected;